Travel

 Smuggler Union

-Look no further for a good burger and a beer.
+Look no further for a friendly vibe, good burger, and beers on tap.

 Floradora

-Come fora laid-back vibe, stay for the best honey baked brie.
+Come for the laid-back vibe, stay for the best honey baked brie.

 Esperanza’s